 Writing, rather than thinking, worked for her.
 However, she had to remember to do it.
 I sent her a daily email that week to remind her.
 Not only did she complete all her projects, she had time to spare.

 She said that four other strategies helped too.

-1. You can fix it: cultivate a “so what” stance
+1. After you write, you can fix it: cultivate a “so what” stance

 When you begin the “just write” process, some of the material will be rough.
 This is a good thing, believe it or not.
 It means that there’s material there—tell yourself that you’ll write it, then fix it.